 It doesn’t matter what spiritual idea you read about.
 Until you don’t take time to practice and really digest the teachings, you will continue to feel stuck.

-Another big reason why the spiritual path is so hard, is because we are subconsciously waiting for a miracle healing.
-Many of us experience a certain ‘spiritual high‘ in the initial stages of the journey, which I like to consider as beginner’s luck.
+Another big reason why the spiritual path is so hard is that we are subconsciously waiting for a miracle healing.
+Many of us experience a certain ‘spiritual high’ in the initial stages of the journey, which I like to consider beginner’s luck.

 We end up spending years just trying to recreate that experience!
 Without realizing that everything else subtly happening to us is just as good for us, as that noticeably profound moment.